Creating a brighter future

 methods and model.
 More importantly, it will unlock further

-simulations regarding the dimensioning of the REC motor in
+simulations regarding the dimensioning of the GREC motor in

 the function of temperature difference and wanted power output.

-understand the mechanisms of heat transfer inside the REC
+the mechanisms of the heat transfer inside the GREC, and to

-In the UK, nilsinside is currently setting up Yin Spin Yang Ltd.
+In the UK, nilsinside is setting up the "Solar2Work" project.

-which will develop and run a large span of different applications
+which will develop and run a span of different "direct solar to

-in the UK and worldwide.
-Yin Spin Yang will also, with the
+motion" applications in the UK and worldwide.
+Solar2Work will also,

-help of partners, build a proof of concept – a prototype
+with the help of future partners, build a proof of concept or

-nilsinside AB and Yin Spin Yang Ltd. are looking for partners
+nilsinside AB and the Solar2Work project are open for partners

 and searching for co-funding to bring the project forward

-from proof of concept into real industrial applications.
+from proof of concept into real Green Revolution Energy Thermal